GnawhDaniel/HomeSurvelliance/README.md

     - Navigate to .env file in website/.env and replace the value in VITE_SERVER_URL with the copied ip address.
     - Then on the Raspberry Pi manually replace the IP_ADDRESS variable with the copied address as well.

-5. **Setting Up Email App Credentials**
+5. **Setting Up Gmail App Credentials**
     - Navigate to the [Google's App Setup Guide](https://support.google.com/mail/answer/185833?hl=en) and follow the instructions.
-    - In the .env file in the root directory, write the application email and password into their respective fields.
+    - In the .env file in the server directory, write the application email and password into their respective fields.

 6. **Running the System**
     - Ensure server.py script is running.